Small Bedroom Decorating Ideas

 Small bedroom in a monochromatic color scheme

-Knowing some basic color theory rules will help you make good choices with your small bedroom decorating ideas.
+Knowing some basic color theory rules will help you with your small bedroom decorating ideas.

 - Most people respond positively to light neutral colors.
 Your goal is to make your home appeal to the largest number of buyers possible.

-- Paint is a cheap and quick way to give any space an immediate facelift.
-Proper color combinations can deceive the eye into thinking that a small bedroom is larger than it really is, or take an awkward-shaped room with weird angles and badly-placed windows bedroom and minimize these graceless areas.
+- Paint is a cheap and the greatest money saving tip for a quick decor facelift!
+Proper color combinations can fool the eye into thinking that a small room is larger than it really is.
+Color can also minimize awkwardness in odd shaped rooms or badly-placed windows.

 - Pale colors reflect light, and can visually expand a small bedroom by giving the impression of pushing back the walls.